Active Shooter/Threat Resources

 From a preparedness mindset, the UTA Police Department strives to educate our community in a wide range of issues that have the potential to affect our campus, including active shooter/threat and workplace violence incidents.
 The resources below provide information on response considerations and intervention awareness should someone encounter this type of situation on or off campus.

 Research has shown that individuals that carry out these incidents follow a predictable pattern of behavior known as the "Pathway to Violence."
 The information below will provide guidance on "behaviors of concern" that can help identify if someone is progressing towards a violent act.
-By spotting these behaviors and taking action, we can have an opportunity to prevent these incidents from occuring in the first place.
+By spotting these behaviors and taking action, we can have an opportunity to prevent these incidents from occurring in the first place.

 The videos below provide valuable direction into response options, behaviors of concern, and other related issues.